 Use of Argon Gas in a Wide Range of Applications to Drive Market Growth

-The gas is produced by fractional distillation, which involves extracting liquid air from it in a cryogenic unit.
-It exists as ion molecules that are charged.
+The Ar gas is produced by fractional distillation, which involves extracting liquid air from it in a cryogenic unit.
+It exists as charged ion molecules.
 Due to its many applications in various industries, it is considered a vital gas.

 The metal fabrication industry uses argon gas to shield metals against oxidation when welding.
 This is due to its non-toxic properties, nonflammability, nonreactivity under extreme temperatures, etc., which drive demand in this sector.
 Metal fabrication is part of the manufacturing sector and is closely linked to many other industries, including pharmaceuticals, food, beverages, automotive, aerospace, energy and construction.

-The use of Argon in the steel industry has been boosted by metal fabrication.
+Metal fabrication has boosted the use of Argon in the steel industry.
 This is a global trend that continues to grow in all sectors.
 Below is a graph showing the use of steel by different sectors in 2018. (%).

 Use of Steel In Different Sectors, 2018